What’s Included (and What Isn’t) in a Police Check in Ottawa

 Vulnerable Sector Check

-Applicants for a career or volunteer opportunities working with the vulnerable sector are involved in this investigation.
+Applicants looking for career or volunteer opportunities working with the vulnerable sector are assessed in this investigation.
 These positions usually involve authority or trust.
 They also deal with members of vulnerable populations, including children, elderly people, and people with disabilities.

 Only the Ottawa police service can conduct this procedure.
 People under 18 years of age cannot undergo this investigation in Canada.